edelgrace/blog/content/post/2015-08-26-transition-to-foundation-successful.md

   - Life

 ---
-Okay I'm so angry, I wrote this entire post out in the "Quick Draft" section of my dashboard, clicked "Save Draft" and then when I came back, what I wrote was erased. :( This happens a lot but not enough for me to remember to save entries locally before I publish&#8230; I'll try my best to recreate what I just wrote.
+Okay I'm so angry, I wrote this entire post out in the "Quick Draft" section of my dashboard, clicked "Save Draft" and then when I came back, what I wrote was erased. :( This happens a lot but not enough for me to remember to save entries locally before I publish...
+I'll try my best to recreate what I just wrote.
 I'm still really salty, haha.

 In my [previous post][1], I mentioned that I was moving from [Bootstrap][2] to [Foundation][3].
 I even applied the theme to my [study blog][4].
 I don't really know where I got the motivation to finally do this.
 Maybe it's because school is approaching way to quickly and I wanted to do something productive for once.
 Over the summer I've been planning all the projects that I want to accomplish with my websites.
 It's great to do even one thing on that list!